paccanarolab/S2F/README.md

 * HMMer (`phmmer`)
 * Python 3

+**Note for Windows and Mac users:** Although S2F is meant to be run on Linux because its dependencies are Linux only (In particular, [InterProScan](https://github.com/ebi-pf-team/interproscan/wiki/InstallationRequirements)), you can run most of the commands in non-Linux workstations.
+Especially if you would like to [use your own seed](https://github.com/paccanarolab/s2f/wiki/Using-your-own-seed).

 S2F relies on several Python 3 packages.
 A script is provided that will install all the requirements simply by
 running: